-ntroduction .
-1
+ntroduction 1

-The Threat .
-1
+The Threat 1

-The System .
-2
+The System 2

-The Location .
-4 .
-4 .
-5
+The Location Poland Czech Republic 5

-Policy Issues .
-6
+olicy Issues

+Debate in Poland and the Czech Republic 6

-Congressional Actions
+Congressional Actions .
+11

 Long-Range Ballistic Missile Defense in Europe

 Introduction

 The Bush Administration has requested funding to begin design, construction and deployment of a ground-based midcourse defense (GMD) element of the Ballistic Missile Defense System (BMDS) in Europe.
 According to the Administration, the proposed GMD European capability would help defend U.S. forces stationed in Europe, U.S. friends and allies in the region, as well as the United States against long-range ballistic missile threats, namely from Iran.
 The proposed system would include 10 silo-based interceptors to be deployed in Poland, a fixed radar installation in the Czech Republic, and another transportable radar to be deployed in a country closer to the Middle East.
 Deployment of the GMD European capability is scheduled to be completed by 2013 at a cost of \$4.04 billion.
 The prospect of a GMD capability based in Europe raises a number of significant international security and foreign policy questions.
 Central to the debate for many is how the proposed U.S. system might affect U.S.-European-Russian relations.
 Thus, Congress' decision on whether to fund the initial program in the FY2008 defense bill will likely revolve around its assessment of broader security policy issues, as well as technical concerns related to the system.